mhamilt/phd-thesis/README.md

 *   `a4paper` (default as per the University guidelines) or `a5paper`: Paper size

-*   `11pt` or `12pt`: The University of Cambridge guidelines recommend using a minimum font size of 11pt (12pt is preferred) and 10pt for footnotes.
+*   `11pt` or `12pt`: The Universita di Bologna guidelines recommend using a minimum font size of 11pt (12pt is preferred) and 10pt for footnotes.
 This template also supports `10pt`.

 *   `oneside` or `twoside` (default): This is especially useful for printing double side (twoside) or single side.